CollaborativeStateMachines/collaborativestatemachines.github.io/docs/learn/tutorial.md

 - Performance optimization becomes an inherent property of the model, rather than an afterthought.

-At its core, CSM is about describing highly reactive, state machine-driven applications.
+At its core, CSM is about describing highly reactive, event-driven, and stateful applications for the compute continuum (IoT-Edge-Cloud).
 Services remain vital, they perform computation and connect to external systems, but they are framed within a model that captures their collaboration, distribution, and semantics.
 This gives you both the precision of formal modeling and the practicality of building real-world distributed applications.

 !!! info
     This tutorial uses Cirrina's CSML implementation, which is built on top of